sourcegraph/handbook/content/departments/product-engineering/engineering/code-graph/code-insights/processes.md

 ## Project Leads

-Larger issues, especially ones that involve multiple domains, may benefit from a "project lead".
-A project lead assumes full responsibility for gathering all requirements to complete an issue.
+Larger projects, especially ones that involve multiple domains, may benefit from a "project lead".
+A project lead assumes full responsibility for gathering all requirements to complete a project.
 The project lead is expected to have full understanding of the issue and pull in any resources or team members needed to complete the task.

 ### Time commitment